 Understanding Divisibility Rules

 One of the most effective ways to determine whether a number is prime or composite is to master divisibility rules.
 Divisibility rules provide quick shortcuts for identifying whether a number is divisible by another without performing long division.
-For example, a number is divisible by 2 if its last digit is even, and a number is divisible by 3 if the sum of its digits is divisible by 3.
+As an example, a number is divisible by 2 if its last digit is even, and a number is divisible by 3 if the sum of its digits is divisible by 3.

 Practice Prime Factorization